Parking in and around DIA a growing hot spot for thieves

 "We have watched DIA over the last few months, we have been working specifically, we have identified approximately a 2.5-mile area around the airport that we have been paying attention to we have seen month-to-month increases from year-to-date last year," Cale Gould a spokesperson with Colorado's Auto Prevention Authority said.

-According to their data in 2022 from January to June 188 vehicles were stolen this year during that same time the number is up to 241, an increase of twenty-eight percent.
+According to their data in 2022 from January to June 188 vehicles were stolen this year during that same time the number is up to 241, an increase of 28%.

 Of those the Ford F series tops the list of most often stolen with eighty-two gone from their lots so far this year.